 Several private diving charters operate from the mainland but can also be arranged to pick-up and drop-off divers from Rottnest Island.
 Between September and April each year, Charter 1 offers a variety of dive packages aboard their 43ft Catamaran SV Capella (private charter only).

 Rottnest Island Pedal & Flipper also now offer dive tank refills.
 For more details call 08 9292 5105.

 Snorkelling at Rottnest Island

 The marine environment surrounding Rottnest Island offers a stunning array of snorkelling destinations.
 Popular snorkelling spots include The Basin, Parakeet Bay, Parker Point, Little Salmon Bay and Little Armstrong Bay.
 A very useful publication on snorkelling at Rottnest Island is available from the visitor centre.

 Snorkel sets can be hired from Rottnest Island Pedal & Flipper, located just behind Hotel Rottnest.

-Rottnest Express and Charter 1 also offer guided snorkelling tours off Rottnest Island.
+Rottnest Express also offer guided snorkelling tours off Rottnest Island.
 Explore natural underwater sculptures alongside hundreds of fish without the hassle and crowd of the beach.